CME seeks to quell grain trade uproar with 21-hour cycle

 CHICAGO/WASHINGTON (Reuters) - CME Group has pared its plan for nearly around-the-clock grain trading by one hour, aiming to make peace with critics who said the unexpected move to a 22-hour cycle would drive up costs and disrupt business.

-In a second embarrassing setback for its plan, the CME is expected to give U.S. regulators a revised request for a 21-hour trading cycle on Wednesday, a source said.
+In a second embarrassing setback for its plan, the CME submitted to U.S. regulators a revised request for a 21-hour trading cycle on Wednesday, sources familiar with the matter said.
 The move comes just two weeks after it belatedly sought clearance for a 22-hour day, which is proving one of its most controversial changes in years.

 The new submissions mean that the extended hours will not come into effect as planned this Monday, a date that had already been pushed back by one week due to a regulatory hiccup.